etennecharron/ai/README.md

-# OpenAI
+# ai
-this is a test to try openAI
+this is a test to try ai